+The Practice and Research Seminar is a central module that runs through the first year of the programme and concerns the development of critical reading, writing and research skills, as well as the development of a growing body of research and pedagogical/artistic experimentation.
 By reading core theoretical texts on art, design and education/pedagogy, students establish a common vocabulary and set of references.
 They learn to survey a body of literature, filter what is relevant to their research and formulate comparative analyses.
-The seminar introduces them to different research methodologies in art and design education, as well as more experimental forms of participatory practices.
+The seminar introduces different research methodologies in art and design education, as well as more experimental forms of participatory practices.

-Contemporary Issues in Art and Design Education
+Contemporary Issues in Art and Design Education (Trimester 1)

-The seminar Contemporary Issues in Art and Design Education (Trimester 1) deals with topical discussions in the field of art education, particularly concerning the reciprocal influence of contemporary developments in art/design and education.
+In the first year the seminar ‘Contemporary Issues in Art and Design Education’ deals with a topical discussion in the field of art education, particularly concerning the reciprocal influence of contemporary developments in art/design and education.
 Discussions about art education are constantly in flux and are very much related to developments in other sectors—artistic as well as societal.
-This seminar taps into the recent debates by exploring a central contemporary thematic, allowing students to explore it from their own angles and professional backgrounds.
+This seminar taps into the recent debates by exploring a central contemporary thematic/discussion in art education, allowing students to explore it from their own angles and professional backgrounds.